 One need only remember how Maha, like so many other young Moroccans, had her first fateful encounter with Korean culture: by messing around on YouTube.
 And with YouTube languishing on the wrong side of the Great Firewall, prospects for the discovery of a Chinese Naelle Song seem distant.

 Even though so much interaction between Moroccans and Koreans occurs online, Moroccan interest in Korean culture has led to direct, meaningful engagement.
 Since 2009, Al Akhawayn University in Ifrane, the Moroccan university where I once taught, has signed agreements to start exchange programs with 10 different Korean universities.
-To date, 110 of their students—two thirds of them women—have spent a semester studying in Morocco.
+To date, 110 of their students—two thirds of them women—have spent a semester studying in South Korea.